 This soup gives you the flavor of enchiladas, but without all the cheese typically found in this Mexican dish.
-It starts with a base of homemade enchilada sauce, which means you can also control how much sodium and sugar make it in!
-Serve with plain yogurt and you're all set.
+It starts with a base of homemade enchilada sauce, which means you can also control how much sodium and sugar make it in.
+Serve with plain yogurt and you’re all set.

 When you need something nourishing and comforting, this vegetarian soup will be there for you.
 The ginger-turmeric broth and baby bok choy are light and bright, while additions like buckwheat soba noodles and cubes of tofu round things out so you won’t be hungry an hour after eating.

 First of all, yes, you can cook salmon in your slow cooker!
 This method is perfect for a Sunday night batch-cooking session and ensures your salmon comes out perfectly tender every time.
-Seasoned simply with salt and pepper, this salmon is neutral enough to enjoy in any number of ways.
+Seasoned simply with salt and pepper, this salmon is versatile enough to enjoy in any number of ways.